prakhar1989/hugo-blog/_posts/2014-03-07-flask-on-nginx-and-gunicorn.markdown

 To run this configuration you need to save this in `/etc/nginx/sites-available`.
 Assuming your file is `flaskconfig`, you need to create a symbolic link in the `sites-enabled` directory.

+{% highlight bash %}
+$ cd /etc/nginx
-`$ ln -s /etc/nginx/sites-available/flaskconfig /etc/nginx/sites-enabled/flaskconfig`
+$ ln -s /etc/nginx/sites-available/flaskconfig /etc/nginx/sites-enabled/flaskconfig
+{% endhighlight %}

 To test everything is working fine, restart nginx - hopefully the server should restart without any server errors[^3].
 Now `cd` into the project directory and start the `gunicorn_start` command.
 Now head over to the domain name and you should see your application running.